What Is Sexual Abuse Under New York Law?

 As with any legal claim, sexual abuse claims must be filed within New York’s statute of limitations, which greatly changes according to which form of sexual abuse you were subjected to.
 In some cases, the statute of limitations is as short as two years after the date of the abuse; in others, it can be as long as 20 years.

 For childhood sexual abuse claims, the statute of limitations was recently updated via the Child Victims Act, which allows survivors of child sex abuse until the age of 55 to file a claim.
-In addition, a new filing window for civil claims previously considered outside the statute of limitations is open until August 14, 2021.

 With such a variety of filing deadlines, it is advisable to consult with an attorney to determine which statute of limitations applies to your case.